ReproNim/module-reproducible-basics/_episodes/02-vcs.md

 teaching: 300
 exercises: 40
 questions:
-- How do version control systems facilitate reproducibility, and which systems should be used?
+- "How do version control systems facilitate reproducibility, and which systems should be used?"
 objectives:
-- Become familiar with version control systems for code and data, as well as relevant tools based on them
+- "Become familiar with version control systems for code and data, as well as relevant tools based on them"
-- Learn how to use version control systems to obtain, maintain and share code and data
+- "Learn how to use version control systems to obtain, maintain, and share code and data"
-- Review available third party services and workflows that could be used to help to guarantee reproducibility of results
+- "Review available third party services and workflows that could be used to help to guarantee reproducibility of results"
 keypoints:
-- "Using VCS not only improves sharing and collaboration, but is integral for guaranteeing reproducibility."
+- "Using VCS not only improves sharing and collaboration, but is integral for guaranteeing reproducibility"
-- "VCS can be used directly or can serve as a foundation for domain-specific tools."
+- "VCS can be used directly or can serve as a foundation for domain-specific tools"
 ---

 > ## You can skip this lesson if you can answer these questions: